russellmatt66/imhd-CUDA/README.md

 The goal is to design the simulation according to a data volume of 5 GB.
 For the RTX2060 architecture which this application is targeted at, this gives a nice headroom of ~1 GB to handle tasks like display while the algorithm is running, as well as store small amounts of additional data, like the cartesian basis of the simulation mesh, which is `O(max(Nx,Ny,Nz))`, instead of `O(NxNyNz)`.

 ## Dimensionless variables
 Numerical simulations of physical systems are best implemented in `non-dimensional` form.
+Essentially, this kind of way of writing a system of equations normalizes them in such a way that a set of numbers, e.g., Mach, Euler, Frobenius, etc., representing physical constants, are left behind.

+Fortunately, the Ideal MHD system is already written in such a way, with the only physical constant left behind being the adiabatic index, which is related to the number of degrees of freedom that the plasma particles possess.

 ## Initial and Boundary Conditions
 WIP